xunholy/k8s-gitops/docs/get-started/index.md

 ## Install Flux

-*For full installation guide visit the Flux [bootstrap guide](https://toolkit.fluxcd.io/get-started/#install-flux-components)*
+*For the full installation guide visit the Flux [bootstrap guide](https://toolkit.fluxcd.io/get-started/#install-flux-components)*

 Validate the cluster and its connectivity